-Governance Overview
+Governance overview

-The Board is accountable to shareholders for the overall direction, control and oversight of the Group.
+The Board is accountable to shareholders for the overall direction and control of the Group.
 It is committed to achieving high standards of governance designed to protect the long-term interests of shareholders and all other stakeholders, while promoting the highest standards of integrity, transparency and accountability.